plausible/docs/docs/wordpress-integration.md

 ## Option 1: Use one of the Plausible Analytics plugins

-This is the recommended way to integrate Plausible Analytics with your WordPress website as it gives you a nice Plausible Analytics configuration page directly in your WordPress dashboard:
+This is the way to integrate Plausible Analytics with your WordPress website if you want a nice Plausible Analytics configuration page directly in your WordPress dashboard.

+There are several alternatives thanks to the members of our community.
+Note that these plugins are community maintained and therefore we take no responsibility for them.
+Check the individual plugin to see whether it's up to date and supports the features that you need.

 ### Plausible Analytics plugin